Chapter 1 : A letter

-"Yes, Lea, this is magic."
+"Yes, Lea, that is magic."
 Professor Dumbledore said, his pleasant, light demeanour back.
 "You will have the chance to study it if you choose to accept your place at Hogwarts."

 "Of course I accept."
 Lea exclaimed, laughing happily.
 "I can't believe this is happening!
 I always knew I was different but this…"